jenniferpontocom/jenniferpontocom/README.md

 I feel comfortable using HTML, CSS and JavaScript for Front-End.
 For Back-End, I prefer mostly PHP.
 I use frameworks like Bootstrap 4 and Twig.

 - 🔭 I’m currently working on Front and Back-end;
-- 🌱 I’m currently learning JavaScript;
+- 🌱 I’m currently learning React Native;
 - 📫 How to reach me: jennifer.mrangel@gmail.com
 - 😄 Pronouns: she/her;